jdenson/docker-swarm-apps/README.md

 # Important Note

 I manage all my Docker containers, Swarm stacks, and container networks with Portainer, and I highly recommend you do the same or find a preferable alternative as it will make your life much easier.

+These configurations files are largely based on the "recipes" kindly provided by FunkyPenguin: [website](https://geek-cookbook.funkypenguin.co.nz/)  [GitHub](https://github.com/geek-cookbook)